codeAdrian/codeAdrian.github.io/src/portfolio/adrians-music-collection.md

 </figcaption>
 </figure>

-I was happy with the streamlined app and I think that I've managed to improve the UX and add some small quality-of-life features to it.
-It's lot more focused and easier to use.
-Album details page shows a lot more information and it features rich meta data so whenever I share the link to a specific item, it shows the metadata for that particular album.
+I’m really pleased with the streamlined version of the app.
+I’ve successfully improved the UX and added several quality-of-life features that make it more focused and easier to use.
+The album details page now provides much more comprehensive information and includes rich metadata, ensuring that whenever I share a link to a specific album, the metadata for that album is displayed correctly.

 <figure>
 {% image "portfolio/adrians-music-collection-2.jpg", "Album details page with image, video and basic info" %}